 Coast Guard Official

 But together we chose Wiffersnapper, which incorporates our nick name “Wiff” into the saying which people describe us, young whipper snappers.
 Submitting it to the Coast Guard, it became official on paper.
-However, any salty sailor knows that renaming a boat involves a few more superstitious steps in or the properly change the vessel’s identity.
+However, any salty sailor knows that renaming a boat involves a few more superstitious steps in order to properly change the vessel’s identity.

 We learned that you can’t just slap on a new sticker and call it good.
 After some research we weighed our options for christening the boat… we could, A.) take the boat offshore until land was out of sight, B.) Dance on the bow of the boat with a live chicken on our head, C.) Have a virgin pee on the bow, or D.) Pour a bottle of wine over the bow.